- Procedure GMP::Solver::InitializeEnvironment(solver, computeserver, password, priority, timeout, logfile)¶

-If the computeserver argument is not specified then the compute server must be specified via a Gurobi client license key file.
+If the computeserver argument is not specified then the compute server must be specified via a Gurobi client license key file, or using the procedure

-- The optional arguments port, password, priority, timeout and logfile are only used if the optional argument computeserver is specified.
+The optional arguments password, priority, timeout and logfile are only used if the optional argument computeserver is specified.